HELP US RESTORE 100 ACRES OF POLLINATOR HABITAT.

 2023 Acres Restored

 Thanks for your help making Milkweed Seed Balls!

-In 2022 more than 2,000 seed balls were created at several events.
+In 2022 more than 3,000 seed balls were created at several events.
 What a great group of volunteers - You Are Awesome!
-We are now busy prepping to "toss" the seed balls at the end of October and We're looking forward to seeing little baby milkweeds growing.
+We "tossed" the seed balls at the end of October and We're looking forward to seeing little baby milkweeds growing.
 Thanks so much for your support!